The Library and Student Support IT Team provides a wide range of support services for all Middlesex University students.

 The Sheppard Library has print and copy facilities on each floor.
 At Middlesex, your print and copy is free (within reasonable limits) for academic purposes.

 When studying on campus you can find Windows and Mac computers in the Sheppard Library.
 These, as well as our laptops for loan, feature a wide range of software to help with your studies.
 For software availability, please view our software list.
-You can also click the following links to learn more about Microsoft Office 365 and Adobe Creative Cloud.
+You can also click the following links to learn more about Microsoft 365 and Adobe Creative Cloud.

 As part of University’s IT improvements works and in order to provide you with computers in a good working state, we will carry out daily maintenance on them at the following times.